hashicorp/vault/website/source/docs/audit/index.html.md

 If the audit device request becomes blocked for an indefinite period of time, then the associated Vault request will block as well.

-!> Note that even with multiple audit devices enabled, if any one audit device becomes blocked (due to network issue, etc.), then Vault will become _unresponsive_.
+!> Note that even with multiple audit devices enabled, if an audit device becomes blocked (due to network issue, etc.), then Vault will become _unresponsive_.
 Vault **will not** complete any requests until the blocked audit device can write.